Getting Things Done (GTD)

 All tasks that involve emailing someone so you can complete them all at once and minimize the time you spend in your email

-Add your most important task views to your favorites so they appear at the top of your navigation menu above your Projects list.
-Simply right-click the filter, label, or project and select “Add to Favorites.”
-The filter will then show up in your navigation panel.
+To keep your most important task views easily accessible, add them to your favorites so they appear at the top of your navigation menu above your Projects list.
+Go to “Filters & Labels,” and click the heart-shaped icon next to the filter you want to add.
+This will place the filter in your navigation panel for quick access.

 Each week, set aside time to review your lists, organize your tasks, and keep your system running smoothly.
 The review helps you adapt to changes, refocus your attention, identify next actions, and reflect on your workflow.

-David Allen has called this weekly review a "critical factor for success" because frequent review of your system will ensure that you aren’t just doing things, but that you are doing the right things.
+David Allen has called this weekly review a "critical factor for success" because frequent review of your system ensures you aren’t just doing things, but that you’re doing the right things.

 Schedule your weekly review by setting up a recurring date in any task field.
 Simply enter your date in natural language, like “every Sunday at 5pm,” and Todoist will automatically recognize and schedule it when you save the task.